 Excerpt from Chapter One

-On August 24, the last Tuesday that they would live in their town, the people of ancient Pompeii awoke to a typical hot summer’s morning.
+Sometime in the fall of AD 79, most likely in late October, the people of ancient Pompeii awoke on the last day that they would live in their town.
 Four days earlier, a series of small tremors had begun to shake the area, but people were not very concerned.
 The region had been subjected to so many earthquakes over the years that residents had grown accustomed to them.

 What they didn’t know is that the region’s frequent earthquakes had been caused by nearby Mount Vesuvius.
 Roman writers had commented on the mountain’s strange appearance; one had compared it to Mount Etna, an active volcano in Sicily.
 A writer named Strabo even concluded that Vesuvius had once “held craters of fire.”
 But because Mount Vesuvius had been dormant, or sleeping, for over eight hundred years, no one realized that it was a deadly volcano and that the earthquakes were signs that it was building up pressure.